 We partner with you, one-on-one, online, and in small group settings to help you execute an effective career search.
 Together, we identify the industries, companies, and roles that align with your interests.
 We point you to tools and resources that support your career goals, and we offer coaching to help you tell a cohesive and compelling story about your career experience and aims.

 You bring a high-performance track record with you to Berkeley Haas.
-You leave with even more to offer employers.
-We connect you with and alumni and employers looking for polished, experienced people prepared to lead.
+You leave with even more to offer employers and entrepreneurial pursuits.
+We connect you with alumni and employers looking for polished, experienced people prepared to lead.

 From career coaches to relationship managers, our Career Management Group supports you with a team of 40+ experts who have the skills, experience, and connections to set you up for success.
 All of these partners share your goal of putting you on a path for a lifetime of leadership opportunities and impact.